 6. More tweets, more votes

-One great advantage of social media is that it helps you procure in-depth data about the clicks, engagement, likes, comments, shares, etc. received on your content.
+One great advantage of social media for NGOs is that it helps you procure in-depth data about the clicks, engagement, likes, comments, shares, etc., received on your content.
 This data is useful for targeting people while running campaigns.
-It is also useful while creating content to be published on social media and other platforms.
+It is also useful for creating content published on social media and other platforms.
+Moreover, when you use a social media scheduling tool to schedule your post at the correct time, it engages more views & likes & shares & retweets.
+Even if you want to upload your content in bulk, RecurPost’s social media bulk scheduling feature will be a gamer changer for you.

 The online buzz created on Twitter can be analyzed and used as an indicator of the behavior of voters, regardless of whether the tweets are positive or negative.
 It also helps in understanding how the new generation participates in politics and aids in curating messages for campaigns.